-Ultimate responsibility for the selection of all materials rests with the Executive Director, who operates within the framework of policies and goals established by the Library Board.
-Public services managers and their designated staff have collection development responsibilities for specific subjects and formats.
+Ultimate responsibility for the selection of all materials rests with the Executive Director, who operates within the framework of policies and goals established by HPL Board.
+Assigned managers and their designated staff have collection development responsibilities for specific subjects and formats.

-Selectors put a priority on purchasing high-demand titles.
+Selectors prioritize purchasing high-demand titles, especially for digital materials.
 Selectors are responsible for ordering copies of materials in anticipation of and response to demand.
 Selectors are knowledgeable about the community they serve and the publishing/distribution trends in their selection areas.
 Selectors purchase items for which there is a local audience.
-It is the responsibility of each selector to look for opportunities to promote the Library's collection to its residents.